 Email is the best thing that happened to the internet, or at least to internet marketing.
 It still remains among the most personal methods for communication with 2.6 billion worldwide users in 2015.

-By getting them to sign up for notifications about your product while publicizing it.
+Here’s a growth hacker, well, hack: Get them to sign up for notifications about your product while publicizing it.

 Harry’s used a viral landing page, allowing its users to refer friends after signing up.
 The users also won free rewards for referring their friends.